-- 7.1 The service's Enrolment Form provides an opportunity for parents to help the service effectively meet their child's needs relating to any medical condition. - 7.2 The enrolment record will include details of any: - i.
+- 7.1 The service's Enrolment Form provides an opportunity for families to help the service effectively meet their child's needs relating to any medical condition. - 7.2 The enrolment record will include details of any: - i.
 Specific health care needs or medical conditions of the child, including, but not limited to, asthma, diabetes, allergies, tube feeding requirements, HIV, cystic fibrosis and whether the child has been diagnosed at risk of anaphylaxis. - ii.
 If a medical condition is identified, a Medical Management Plan should be provided by the child's parents and registered medical practitioner.
 This plan should: - a.
 Have supporting documentation if appropriate. - b.
 Include a photo of the child. - c.
-If relevant, state what triggers the allergy or medical condition. - d.
-Outline first aid needed. - e.
-Include contact details of the doctor who signed the plan. - f.
-State when the Plan should be reviewed.
+If relevant, state what triggers the allergy or medical condition.